How to Clean Sisal Rugs

 Natural fiber floor coverings, like Sisal Rugs, are relatively easy to maintain.
 This is because dirt does not cling to the hard fibers, but rests loosely in the weave.

-Sisal rugs weave thickness and patterns can vary widely, however all are very durable and will last a long time if cared for properly.
+Sisal rugs weave thickness and patterns can vary widely, however all are very durable and will last a long time against wear and tear if cared for properly.
 Follow these easy steps on how to clean sisal rugs:

 - Immediately remove any spills from your rug by pressing firmly with clean, white paper or cloth towels working from the outside of the spill inward to avoid spreading.
 Continue blotting (blot do not rub) until no moisture transfers to the towel.